 6 - Dry the strips on paper towels to soak up any excess marinade and either lay the jerky pieces across the metal rack or use toothpicks and hang the strips.
 I have decided to use toothpicks to hang my strips.
 After drying the strips with paper towels, I slide one toothpick through one of the ends of each piece of jerky.

 9 - After 10 minutes, turn your oven down to 160° or as low as it will go and prop the door open.
 My oven will only go as low as 170°.
 Prop the door open with a wooden spoon to allow moisture to escape and air to circulate during the drying process.

-10 – It should take between 3-8 hours depending on the thickness of the jerky.
+10 - It should take between 3-8 hours to dry in the oven depending on the thickness of the jerky.
 Check after 3 hours, and continue as needed.
 The jerky will be done when it bends and cracks but does not break in half.
 It took 4 hours to dry this jerky to my liking.